-Actions Timeline Person Responsible
+Actions Timeline Person

+Responsible

-At least 80% of School PBS has
+At least 80% of School PBS has •

 students' response developed a plan for

 predictably and evaluating whether

 successfully to your students understand

 school-wide system and respond to the

 of behavior support school-wide plan

 School PBS Team

 measures success of

 plan and reports back

 to faculty, staff,

-students and
+students and families.

-families.

 Ongoing (i.e., School PBS Team

 throughout the continues to use the

 school year) data on at least a

 decision-making monthly basis to

-procedures are change and update
+procedures are based change and update

-based on the school- the school-wide plan.
+on the school-wide the school-wide plan.

-wide data collected
+data collected

 Results of school- School PBS has an

 wide data analyses allocated amount of

-(i.e., current status time to discuss
+(i.e., current status of time to discuss

-of behavior patterns) issues, ideas, and
+behavior patterns) issues, ideas, and

 are included in all outcomes at each

 faculty meetings faculty meeting.

 Booster training The School PBS

-activities for Team bases on needs
+activities for students Team bases on needs

-students are identified by the data
+are developed, identified by the data

-developed, modified, schedule booster
+modified, and schedule booster

-and implemented trainings.
+implemented bases trainings.

-bases on the school
+on the school data

-data Desets a training a sur

 Ongoing (i.e., Booster trainings are

-throughout the scheduled by the School PBS Team
+throughout the scheduled by the

+school year) School PBS Team

-school year) decision-making based on needs
+decision-making based on needs

-procedures are identifies by the data
+procedures are based identifies by the data

-based on the school- identifies by the data
+on the school-wide

-wide data collected
+data collected

-Actions Timeline Person Responsible
+Actions Timeline Person

+Responsible

-The school-wide data Once the PBS
+The school-wide Once the PBS

-collection system system has been
+data collection system has been

-emphasizes the number established, the
+system emphasizes established, the

-of positive/expected School PBS Team
+the number of School PBS Team

-behaviors begins to expand the
+positive/expected begins to expand

-rewarded/acknowledged process for
+behaviors the process for

+rewarded/acknowled identifying

-rather than problem identifying positive
+ged rather than positive behaviors.

-behaviors behaviors.
+problem behaviors